steineggerlab/Metabuli/README.md

 ```

 ## Custom database
-To build your custom database, you need three things.
+To build a custom database, you need three things:
 1. **FASTA files** : Each sequence of your FASTA files must be separated by '>accession.version' like '>CP001849.1'
 2. **accession2taxid** : Mapping from acession to taxonomy identifier.
 Sequences whose accessions are not listed in this file will be skipped.
 3. **NCBI-style taxonomy dump** : 'names.dmp' , 'nodes.dmp', and 'merged.dmp' are required.
 Sequences whose taxid are not included here will be skipped.

-Here, steps for creating a database based on a taxonomy of NCBI or GTDB are described.
+Next, the steps for creating a database based on NCBI or GTDB taxonomy are described.

 #### 1. Prepare taxonomy and accession2taxid
 ##### NCBI taxonomy

   * accession2taxid can be downloaded from
   https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid/